danielfdickinson/hugo-oldnew-mashup/README.md

 the theme.
 This theme has not yet been released as it needs a fair bit of work before it's ready to really deploy.

+## A note on navigation and display order

+This themes comes with the option to do a linear traversal from the main page (the one you get by pressing 'Enter Site') to the last page in the sitemap, without missing any pages.
+To ensure this is ordered the way you wish, it is important to set the 'weight' metadata in the frontmatter of all pages.
+It is also important to use \_index.md files, and not rely on Hugo's automatic list page generation.

+An example of such a section page with appropriate frontmatter (which looks the same as regular page frontmatter), is:

+    ---
+    date: (some date)
+    title: Some Page
+    copyright: 2018 John Henry
+    license: CC-BY-SA-4.0
+    weight: 30000
+    ---

+The weight means that this page will sort before any page with higher weight, and after any page with a lower weight.

 ## A note on licenses

 This theme has an archetype and layouts that make it easy to indicate